rayon-rs/rayon/README.md

 Rayon is a data-parallelism library for Rust.
 It is extremely lightweight and makes it easy to convert a sequential computation into a parallel one.
 It also guarantees data-race freedom.
+(You may also enjoy [this blog post][blog] about Rayon, which gives more background and details about how it works .)

 Using rayon is very simple.
 There is one method you need to know about, `join`. `join` simply takes two closures and potentially runs